chadmando/til/windows/wipe-drive-using-diskpart.md

 Use these steps to wipe or clean any connected drive in Windows.
 The [reference](#references) mentions Windows 10 but I have tested on Windows 11 too.

+>[!Warning]
+>Confirm the target disk before running the clean command.
+>Running clean on the wrong disk may be catastrophic.

 1. Launch the Diskpart utility; Win + R, then type `diskpart`
 1. Use the `list disk` to see a list of mounted disks
 1. Select the target disk using `select disk <disk num>`